 The San Francisco Mint would commence production of the Peace Dollar for the second year of the series.
 The coins carried the “S” mint mark on the reverse of the coin near the tail feathers of the eagle.
 This facility used a lower striking pressure for the silver dollars, resulting in weakly struck coins for the duration of the series.

-The 1922-S Peace Dollar had a total mintage of 17,475,000 pieces.
+The 1922-S Peace Dollar (Buy on eBay) had a total mintage of 17,475,000 pieces.
 Despite the relatively high figure, the issue is somewhat scarce in uncirculated condition since much of the original mintage went into circulation.